tinovyatkin/fun-dispatcher/README.md

 # fun-dispatcher

 Tiny ES6 class to run functions after a given delay.
-Uses just on timer at any time and setImmediate to execute functions.
+Uses just one timer at any time and `setImmediate` to execute functions.

 Written in Typescript, 100% test coverage, targeting current LTS Node.JS